All Products

 1. Connect to the ECS instance.
 For more information, see Connection methods.

-2. Open the Command Prompt and run the following command to grant the client anonymous access permissions:
+2. To allow guest/anonymous access, open Command Prompt and run the following command to modify the registry:

 REG ADD HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\LanmanWorkstation\Parameters /f /v AllowInsecureGuestAuth /t REG_DWORD /d 1